andreasgerstmayr/fava-portfolio-returns/README.md

 `cd example; fava example.beancount`

 ## Building from Source
-Run `make build` to compile the frontend.
-The compiled and bundled code will be placed in `fava_portfolio_returns/FavaPortfolioReturns.js`.
+Run `make build-js` to compile the frontend.
+The compiled and bundled code will be placed in `src/fava_portfolio_returns/FavaPortfolioReturns.js`.

-You can run `make watch` to automatically rebuild the frontend for any changes.
+You can run `make watch-js` to automatically rebuild the frontend for any changes.

 ## Contributing
 The goal of this Fava extension is to display beangrow reports in the browser.